 Looking to Get Started with Warhammer 40K?

 One of the most popular miniature games of all time, Warhammer 40K, is Games Workshop’s Grimdark mass-combat wargame set in the 41st millennium.
-Even though over time the amount of models needed to reach 2000 pts has decreased, it can still be incredibly daunting for someone looking to start playing 40K to know just where to start.
+Although the number of models needed to reach 2000 points has decreased, it can still be overwhelming.
+This is especially true for someone who wants to start playing 40K and doesn't know where to begin.

 Space Marines